OE4AMW/voicekeyer/README.md

 Voice keyer using Linux command line utilities ans rigctld (hamlib).

 Based on https://gist.github.com/m5mat/06036af440d2e8ccecf43e553b8ce7b6 (by 2E1HNK, OH1KH, SQ5LTL).
-Extended for FT-857D which needs to be tuned to "DIG" to use a sound-card interface.
+Extended for FT-857D which needs to be tuned to "DIG" to use a sound-card interface on the rear data-connector.

 Requires:
 - rigctld (hamblib)